Last reviewed 8 July 2021

-Many have heard of the word “burnout” at some time during their professional, and personal, lives, with newer phrases such as “mid-year burnout” becoming increasingly common to describe the feelings of lethargy which many people experience during the middle months of the year.
+Many have heard of the word “burnout” at some time during their professional, and personal, lives, with newer phrases such as “mid-year burnout” becoming increasingly common to describe the feelings of lethargy that many people experience during the middle months of the year.

-feeling depleted of energy or exhaustion
+feelings of energy depletion or mental exhaustion

 reduced professional efficacy.

 A key aspect of the WHO’s definition is that burnout only relates to work-related stress, which means that employers need to acknowledge that they play an important role in prevention.
 One of the key stumbling blocks is that burnout, and by association work-related stress, can be viewed as “part of the job” in many industries, or a necessity due to the challenges posed by the pandemic.

 As burnout is recognised as an occupational phenomenon, it is obvious that it exists and is contributed to by employment, especially in a year where employees have faced the fears, uncertainty and stresses associated with working through a global pandemic.
 Not all staff were furloughed and, for those who have worked throughout the pandemic, an increase in workload may have caused signs of burnout to start to show themselves, and impact their performance overall.
 Employers are, therefore, best placed to interject and seek to prevent burnout occurring, or to support those who are burnt out.
 While some may think that this is a personal syndrome and something for an individual to deal with, this is an attitude which can lead to burnout becoming prevalent in their business and having a significant negative impact on factors such as retention, productivity and growth.

 Employers can do this by:

 assessing working hours and workloads for any imbalance and ensure employees have the support they need to meet targets

 ensuring employees have the training they need to be able to efficiently carry out their tasks

 avoiding creating a situation where staff are pressured into working long hours or taking work home with them